activedecay/kbuilders/README.md

 java -jar kbuilders.jar --protoRoot=<root of java proto files> --kotlinRoot=<root of destination kotlin files> [--inline] [--methodPrefix=<prefix>]
 ```

 This will produce a `.kt` file for each `.java` file in the tree that contains builders.
+More specifically it searches for classes with internal classes called `Builder` and generates extension methods for them.

 ###Known Issues
 * Only tested with [Wire](https://github.com/square/wire).
 Should theoretically work with any builder implementation.
+* I'd like to create a convenience method that removes `buildAddress` from the above example, but a limitation in javaparser is currently making that difficult.